 No, there is no need to bring any reef shoes as we have a strict “no touch” policy.
 Not only would you hurt the delicate reef, some corals can also do you damage if you touch them and we won’t allow you to do this!
 The only thing we will allow you to take are PICTURES!

 If you have your own digital camera with a housing you may bring it along to capture your memories of the Great Barrier Reef.
-Wavelength will not accept any liability for any damage to your equipment, regardless of how it’s occurred, so make sure you know what you’re doing with your own equipment.
-However our crew have an underwater digital camera and will take photos of all passengers and also of the fish, corals and turtles that are seen on the day.
-Our office crew will burn a disk of the day and also add 100 of the best images of Wavelength to it.
-The cost of this is $45 for each CD.
-You may like to have a look at our photo gallery to see some great images of the Great Barrier Reef.
+However our crew have an underwater digital camera and will take photos of passengers and also of the fish, corals and turtles that are seen on the day.
+The photos are free and available via a Dropbox link.
+Remember to ask the crew to take your picture!

 Hopefully!
 During the months of July to September migrating Humpback and Dwarf Minke whales are often seen on the Great Barrier Reef.
 Obviously as wild animals, their movements can not be guaranteed, but we can see whales on the Great Barrier Reef during this period.